Adult Education

 How do I get my test results?

-Once you take the GED® Test at an Official Testing Center, your scores will be calculated and uploaded to your account on www.GED.com.
-Once you pass the entire test, your official GED® transcript and diploma will be e-mailed to you free of charge (one hard copy can be ordered via the GED® Web site at no charge).
+Once you take the GED® Test at an Official Testing Center, your scores will be uploaded to your account on www.GED.com.
+Once you pass the entire test, you will receive an email from the GED® testing services with instructions on how to access your transcripts and High School Diploma.

 What are the procedures for underage candidates?